ye0nw0/DeepLearningProjects/README.md

 # DeepLearningProjects
-Collection of the final code used in deep learning projects and the remnants of trial-and-error code.
+A collection of the final code used in deep learning projects and the code utilized for model performance comparison.

 Some of them can also be found in my organizations (Televet, Energiology).